aerospike/aerospike-client-nodejs/doc/configuration.md

 ### `policies` attribute

 The `policies` attribute should contain an Object containing global policies for the client.
 A policy is a set of values which modify the behavior of an operation, such as timeouts and how an operation handles data.
+The policies defined in the configuration are used as global defaults, which can be overridden by individual operations as needed.

 The attributes of the `policies` Object:

 - `timeout` – The global timeout value, if one is not explicitly defined for an operation.
+- `batch` – The global policy for batch operations.
+- `info` – The global policy for info operations.
+- `operate` – The global policy for info operations.
+- `query` – The global policy for query operations.
-- `read` – The read policy, defined using a `read` policy object.
+- `read` – The global policy for read operations.
+- `scan` – The global policy for scan operations.
+- `write` – The global policy for write operations.